COVID-19 Ocean Freight Update [Updated: 28th June, 2020]

 - Transpacific: Suppressed demand has led carriers to substantially reduce capacity to the east and west coasts of the United States.
 This has elevated vessel utilization and even generated some capacity constraints.

-- Intra-Asia, the Middle East, and India: Volumes and rates are high on trade lanes to Southeast Asia, Pakistan, and the Middle East, with utilization running at over 95%.
+- Intra-Asia, the Middle East, and India: Carriers have reduced capacity in recent weeks, keeping rates high on trade lanes to Southeast Asia, Pakistan, and the Middle East, with utilization running at over 95%.

 Port and Carrier Operations